 What are the benefits of the K-Site properties?

 100% of tenants strengthen Kansas State University.

-Five phases will add 310,000 square feet of flexible research and office space to the K-State community when completed.
+K-State Office Park: 2 of 5 phases built; 1880 Kimball Ave. is 86% leased; 310,000 square feet of flexible office space for rent added to the Manhattan community when completed.

-“I’ve been an intern with Garmin at the office park for a little over a year and work on aviation displays.
+“I’ve been an intern with Garmin at the office park (1880 Kimball Ave.) for a little over a year and work on aviation displays.
 Having the opportunity to work a part-time job like this during the school year is incredible.
 It’s the best part-time job I could have and gives me real-world experience working remotely with my team in Olathe, Kansas.
 By working here the semester before my summer internship, I was already up-to-speed on the work and that’s contributed to my long-term professional growth.
 I’ve accepted a full-time job with Garmin in their Phoenix, Arizona, office.” — Nils Peterson, senior, computer science

 “An office at K-State Office Park is the ideal way to engage with students, faculty, extension and the community.
 Topcon Ag has additionally engaged (K-State) biological and agricultural engineering, agronomy, and the unmanned aircraft systems team at K-State Polytechnic.” — Brian Sorbe, vice president of product solutions and IoT business development, Topcon Agriculture, 1880 Kimball Ave.